We’re hiring! Join our incredible team.

 How to do a goblet squat:

-3. Bridge with Marches
+3. Marching Bridge

-How to do a bridge with marches:
+How to do a marching bridge:

-2. Exhale, and lift your hips up into a bridge position.
-From here, lift one leg up to a table top position while keeping your hips level.
-Repeat with the other leg.
+- Lift one leg up to a table top position while keeping your hips level.

 Note: This exercise targets both your TVA and your multifidus.
-Together, they help bring stability to the vertebrae of your spine!
+Together, they help bring stability to the vertebrae of your spine.

 4. Bird Dog